KPMG AI Quarterly Pulse Survey: What executives are saying now

 As advancements in technology continue to accelerate, leaders are charting a course to capitalize on innovative AI software functionalities.

-As we look towards 2025, organizations are beginning to identify and prepare for the anticipated challenges to their AI strategies.
+Organizations are identifying and preparing for the anticipated challenges to their AI strategies.

 Welcome to our series of quarterly reports on Artificial Intelligence, where we explore the latest trends, advancements, and impacts shaping the world of AI.